cbarkan1/physics-informed-neural-networks/README.md

 * Directories contain code for the heat equation in 1, 2, 4, 6, and 10 spatial dimensions.
 * Each directory contains a jupyter notebook (Evaluating_PINN.ipynb) that summarizes the PINN's accuracy.
+* Notes on computing model derivatives using PyTorch's autograd.grad function are given in 'Notes on PyTorch's grad_outputs.ipynb'

 The heat equation is: